EuroLeague awards

-EuroLeague Awards were established in the 1987–88 season, when the EuroLeague's modern era and the EuroLeague Final Four first began.
-More awards were created starting with the 2000–01 basketball season, when Euroleague Basketball Company essentially took over the management of the premier level European competition from FIBA Europe.
+EuroLeague awards were established in the FIBA era of the competition, when FIBA Europe began the FIBA Europe All-Star Game and FIBA European Selection awards, during the 1964–65 season.
+Subsequent awards were added during the FIBA era, such as the EuroLeague Final Four MVP award, which began with the 1987–88 season.
+Yet more awards were created starting with the 2000–01 basketball season, when the EuroLeague Commercial Assets (ECA), essentially took over the management of the premier level European competition from FIBA Europe.

 EuroLeague awards

+FIBA European League Player of the Year

+The FIBA European League ("EuroLeague") Player of the Year award was the award for the best player of each season of the top-tier level FIBA EuroLeague, which was organized by FIBA Europe.
+The award's winner was announced by FIBA's monthly magazine publication, FIBA Basket.

-EuroLeague Full Season MVP
+EuroLeague MVP

-The EuroLeague Full Season MVP award began in the 2004–05 season.
-It replaced both the EuroLeague Regular Season MVP and EuroLeague Top 16 MVP awards.
-The EuroLeague Full Season MVP award combined the regular season and Top 16 awards together into a new award that is for the entire EuroLeague season, the regular season, Top 16, and playoffs, up until the EuroLeague Final Four.
-The award is based on a voting process, rather than on the PIR stat, like the EuroLeague Regular Season MVP and EuroLeague Top 16 MVP awards were.
+The EuroLeague MVP award began in the 2004–05 season.
+It replaced both the EuroLeague Group Stage MVP and EuroLeague Top Stage 16 MVP awards.
+The EuroLeague MVP award combined the Group Stage and Top 16 Stage awards together into a new award that is for the entire EuroLeague regular season, Top 16, and playoffs, up until the EuroLeague Final Four.
+The award is based on a voting process, rather than on the PIR stat, like the EuroLeague Group Stage MVP and EuroLeague Top 16 Stage MVP awards were.
 The award is analogous to the NBA Most Valuable Player Award.

 EuroLeague Final Four MVP

 The Turkish Airlines EuroLeague Final Four MVP award is the MVP award for the final two games of the EuroLeague season.
 The award began in the 1987–88 season, when the EuroLeague Final Four modern era began.
 It is the originating MVP award, intended as the "most valuable player" on the best team award and is generally considered the most prestigious and important individual award given in European club basketball.
 The award is based on a voting process involving members of the press.

 Toni Kukoč of Jugoplastika, Pop 84 and Benetton Treviso won the award three times, two of them consecutively.
 Vassilis Spanoulis of Panathinaikos and Olympiacos has also won the award three times, two of them consecutively.
 Dejan Bodiroga also won the award two consecutive times, with two different teams (Panathinaikos and FC Barcelona).

-There were two major European club basketball competitions in the 2000–01 season, the 2000–01 Euroleague, and the FIBA SuproLeague 2000–01.
+There were two major European club basketball competitions in the 2000–01 season, the 2000–01 EuroLeague, and the FIBA SuproLeague 2000–01.
 After the 2000–01 season ended, the EuroLeague took over the FIBA SuproLeague and absorbed it.
 As part of the agreement, the championship and MVPs won in the SuproLeague were to be kept as records by the EuroLeague.
 Ariel McDonald won the Final Four MVP of that season's FIBA SuproLeague, however, he did not play in the EuroLeague competition at all that season.

+EuroLeague Playoffs MVP

+The EuroLeague Playoffs MVP award is the MVP award for the playoffs of the season.
+It was first given awarded in the 2024–25 season.